f4ro444/cordova-splash-gm/README.md

 Automatic splash screen resizing for Cordova.
 Add `splash.png` to the root folder of your Cordova project and use cordova-splash-gm to automatically resize, crop, copy and configure the splash screen for all current Android and iOS devices.

+###Add Ionic option

+This option will store the splash screens into resource folder instead of storing into platform folder directly.

+cordova-splash --ionic

 ### Manual usage
 1. `npm install -g cordova-splash-gm`
 2. Place `splash.png` to the root folder of your Cordova project